 Thermal conductivity is the ability of the paste to remove heat from the IHS and transfer it to the CPU cooler.

 The better the thermal conductivity, the better the compound dissipates heat, improving the cooling rate.

-Look for thermal pastes with higher thermal conductivity if you want the best performance.
+Look for pastes with higher thermal conductivity if you want the best performance.

-Metallic thermal pastes have higher thermal conductivity than non-metallic variants.
+Metallic pastes have higher thermal conductivity than non-metallic variants.